 Cruise Summary

 This green, spiritual haven exudes peace.
 Visit Iona Abbey or wander to the west coast’s shell sand beaches, searching for cowries.
+This green, tranquil island offers ashore visits to Iona Abbey or shell beaches.

 Explore Kisimul Castle standing proudly in Castle Bay or climb Heaval for panoramic views of the Scottish isles.
 Barra is famously known as the island of Whisky Galore.

-Wander through the hauntingly beautiful deserted village, surrounded by soaring dunes and alive with seabird colonies, including puffins..
+Wander through the hauntingly beautiful deserted village, surrounded by soaring dunes and alive with seabird colonies, including puffins.

 A paradise for bird watchers where 250,000 seabirds thrive each summer.
 Step onto the connecting beach between Eilean an Tighe and Garbh Eilean.